ASHdevelopment/standards/javascript.md

 ```

 ### 1.1 Dangling Commas
-There is no hard standard for dangling commas.
+There is no hard standard for dangling commas...

 ```javascript
 //ok